cybersader/awesome-cybersader/📁 06 - Cybersader Arsenal/THE PERSONAL CYBER RESILIENCE GUIDE/THE PERSONAL CYBER RESILIENCE GUIDE.md

 # Software

 - Learn to use open source software where you can except when something needs managed or to essentially run on a computer somewhere else
+- Minimize the amount of applications you install

 # Cloud Backups